Steps to enrolling

-We encourage you to complete the Free Application for Federal Student Aid (FAFSA) in order to be considered for financial aid.
+We encourage you to complete the Free Application for Federal Student Aid (FAFSA) to be considered for financial aid.

-John & Abigail Adams Scholarship recipients: Send a copy of your scholarship award letter to:
+John & Abigail Adams Scholarship recipients: Send a copy of your scholarship award letter, with your student ID number, to:

 285 Old Westport Road